-The Cochiti people are noted for their hospitality and friendship towards visitors who are welcomed to many of the annual ceremonies for which Cochiti is famous.
+The Cochiti people are noted for their hospitality and friendship towards visitors.
+Cochiti welcomes visitors to many annual dances and ceremonies for which Cochiti is famous.

-Many members of the Pueblo live outside the reservation and have been acculturated into the Anglo-Hispanic community, but most of them continue their association with the Pueblo, especially during the major feast day.
-San Buenaventura’s Day in July.
-This is marked by dancing and ceremonies of traditional pattern and authentic costumes.
+Many members of the Pueblo live outside the reservation.
+They have been acculturated into the Anglo-Hispanic community, but most of them continue their association with the Pueblo, especially during the primary feast day.
+San Buenaventura’s Day in July marked by dancing and ceremonies of traditional patterns and authentic costumes.

 At one time, agriculture was the primary activity of the Pueblo.
 Dams have been constructed to assist in the elaborate irrigation system that helps maintain the crops, but through the years, as employment outside the Pueblo increased, so agriculture decreased.

 The Pueblo has been more affected by contact with the majority culture than many of the other Pueblos with electricity, plumbing, and above all, radio and television, which may account for the preponderance of the Anglo lifestyle in ratio to historic customs.
 Many of the ancient crafts have been revived, such as pottery and jewelry making, which constitutes a good source of income from sales to tourists.
 One of the most famous pieces is the Storyteller figure, which was revived in 1964 by Helen Cordero.
 It comprises a seated man with a number of children on his arms and lap, made of clay with vari-colored decorations.
 Animal figures such as turtles, birds, frogs, and lizards are also depicted.